Navigating Credit Challenges in 2024: Authorized Tradeline Risks, Bureau Investigations & More

 Prioritize high – interest debts

-High – interest debts can quickly accumulate and become a burden.
-Focus on paying off these debts first to save money on interest payments.
-For example, if you have a credit card with an 18% interest rate and a personal loan with a 10% interest rate, pay extra towards the credit card.
-This will help you reduce your overall debt faster.
+High-interest debts can pile up really quickly.
+They can become a heavy, stressful money burden.
+Pay off these high-interest debts first to cut extra interest costs.
+For example, say you have two different debts right now.
+One is a credit card with an 18% interest rate.
+The other is a personal loan with a 10% interest rate.
+If you have extra money to put toward your debts, pay more on the credit card.
+This will help you pay down all your debt much faster.

 Use debt consolidation loan